jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) Nothing in this section limits or affects the privilege against self incrimination.

 ### 132 Inspection powers concerning dangerous goods
-For the purposes of sections 129(1), 130(1), and 131(1), any enforcement officer or dangerous goods enforcement officer, and any person assisting the officer under section 130(5) or section 131(4), may—
+For the purposes of sections 129(1), 130(1), and 131(1), any enforcement officer or dangerous goods enforcement officer, and any person assisting the officer under section 129(2C), 130(5), or 131(4), may—
   (a) take samples of a substance; and
   (b) open containers or packages (including secured or sealed containers or packages) to inspect the contents; and (c) take measurements and sketches; and